teal-finance/rainbow/README.md

       -port int
           API port, overseeds env. var.
 API_PORT

-See also the Dockerfile for a light container image (16.3 MB).
+See also the Dockerfile for a light container image (15.5 MB).
-The container enables by default the API and export ports.
+The container enables by default the API and export ports for back-end purpose.
-The Dockerfile supports Docker, but it is not compatible with Podman-3.3.1.
+The Dockerfile has been successfully tested with Docker-20.10.8 and Podman-3.3.1.

 ## Data structure